-Actually, LuPone isn’t shy about letting the cry out, and her dramatic, theatrical style is perfectly suited to the Walter Kerr Theater.
-In other settings — and before other auds — LuPone’s emotional reading of an emotional song like the Weill-Brecht “Surabaya Johnny” could seem hopelessly stagy.
+Actually, LuPone isn’t shy about letting the cry out, and her dramatic, theatrical style is perfectly suited to the surroundings of the Walter Kerr Theater.
+In other settings — and before other audiences — LuPone’s emotional reading of an emotional song like the Weill-Brecht “Surabaya Johnny” could seem hopelessly stagy.
 Here, it’s as fitting as the gilded architecture.

 But it’s the second act that really gives the crowd what it paid for — a catalog of LuPone’s own theater hits.
-Starting with a lovely version of James Taylor’s “Looking for Love on Broadway,” LuPone moves into her “best of” set with a visual joke — arms outstretched in that “Evita” pose — that displays her self-mocking humor.
+Introducing the segment with a lovely version of James Taylor’s “Looking for Love on Broadway,” LuPone moves into her “best of” set with a visual joke — arms outstretched in the instantly recognizable “Evita” pose — that displays her self-mocking humor.

 And, of course, when she’s singing.
-Backed by four top-notch vocalists — Bryon Motley, Josef Powell, Gene Van Buren and John West, collectively known as the Mermen — LuPone is in great voice for the show, and does some especially effective harmonizing with the Mermen on “Sleepy Man” and Berlin’s “Moonshine Lullaby.”
+Backed by four top-notch vocalists — Bryon Motley, Josef Powell, Gene Van Buren and John West, known collectively as the Mermen — LuPone is in great voice for the show, and does some especially effective harmonizing with the Mermen on “Sleepy Man” and Berlin’s “Moonshine Lullaby.”
+Latter song is performed without amplification — which has the unfortunate side-effect of reminding everyone just how annoying the over-miking of Broadway (and LuPone’s own show) can be.
+“Can you hear me out there?” she asks stepping away from the microphone.
+“Of course you can.”

-Despite an occasional tinniness, LuPone’s six-piece band does well by John McDaniel’s arrangements.
+Despite an occasional tinniness — which, again, could be from the amplification — LuPone’s six-piece band does well by John McDaniel’s arrangements.
 Several songs performed with only piano accompaniment prove LuPone’s ability to fill a theater with little assistance.
 Indeed, the production as a whole seems blessedly under-produced, with no set to speak of and lighting (by John Hastings) that is tasteful, attractive and unobtrusive.
+The singer wears a simple white jacket and black slacks during the first act, the pants replaced by a billowy black dress in the second.

 The production’s understatement — and that’s certainly not to say LuPone’s understatement — presents the singer to her best advantage, proving that happy endings are possible: Patti LuPone is back on Broadway, and there ain’t a dead monkey or flying staircase in sight.